 McLean is a former member of the Planned Parenthood Mar Monte Board of Directors.

 She earned a bachelor’s degree at California State University Chico.
 A California native, McLean lives in Sacramento, California, with her husband, Armand Feliciano, and their two daughters.

-Marissa Saldivar is an Associate at ALZA Strategies.
+Marissa Saldivar is an Account Manager at ALZA Strategies.
 Before joining ALZA, Marissa worked as a political communications intern for the California Building Industry Association.
 She also served as the senior data journalism intern for the Construction Industry Research Board (CIRB), where she led a small team of other journalism interns and wrote feature articles for the Builder and Developer Magazine.
 She additionally wrote blogs and data reports for CIRB on California housing trends, one of which led to her being quoted in The New York Times.